FRNJ La Prensa’s Most-Read Stories of 2020

 8. Mo Delgado Helping Shape Atlantic City; Ready for Next Challenge

-Mo Delgado is the long Latino on city council in Atlantic City, but his see a bigger future for the Hispanic community and himself.
+Mo Delgado is the Latino who has long been on city council in Atlantic City, but he sees a bigger future for the Hispanic community and himself.

 7. Sara Pena Makes Impact with State Agency, LUPE Fund